arsanig/coa-astro/src/posts/words-of-wisdom/true-power-of-prayer.md

 <p><iframe loading="lazy" title="YouTube video player" src="https://www.youtube.com/embed/41ZZhqXkhD8?si=0QSpPUiE-qlQJ3GS" width="560" height="315" frameborder="0" allowfullscreen="allowfullscreen"></iframe></p>
 <p>In the name of the Father, and the Son, and the Holy Spirit; One God, Amen.</p>
 <p>We are blessed to learn from our beloved Fr.
-Anthony Paul from St. Paul&#8217;s brotherhood, Los Angeles, California.
+Anthony Paul from St. Paul's brotherhood, Los Angeles, California.
 This video is of course used with his blessing.</p>

 <p>For the full Sermon :</p>
 <p>SUBSCRIBE TO COA:<br />